 - Repeat wrapping the remaining fillets.
 Put them in a freezer bag.
 You can store the salmon in the freezer for up to 1 month.

-To Defrost the Salted Salmon
+To Defrost the Frozen Fillets

 To Broil (recommended)

-- Preheat the oven setting to Broil High* (550ºF/288ºC) for 5 minutes and keep the oven rack placed in the center position or 9 inches* (23 cm) away from the top heating element.
+- Preheat the oven setting to Broil High* (550ºF/288ºC) for 5 minutes.
+Keep the oven rack placed in the center position or 9 inches* (23 cm) away from the top heating element.
 Line a baking sheet with foil for easy clean up and grease it with (spray) cooking oil.
 Place the salmon on the foil, skin side up (for crispy skin).
 Tip: When broiling, you don‘t control the temperature in the oven; instead, you control the distance between the broiler and the surface of the food.
 It‘s similar to using hotter and cooler zones on your grill.

 - Broil the salmon for 8–10 minutes.
 Please remember that the cooking time varies depending on the thickness of the fish and the distance between the broiler and the food.
-Japanese salted salmon is cooked until well done (more dry and flaky).
+Japanese salted salmon is cooked to well done (more dry and flaky).
 You do not need to flip it.

 To Bake (optional)